 Some parts of the manuscript are intended to prompt your imagination or insure that you are able to see an issue from a particular point of view.
 Try to allow yourself to get "into" the examples.
 With any luck, it will make the manuscript more enjoyable as well as informative.
 I agree that some of the examples have obvious solutions or are simplistic, while the actual issues are subtle or are very complex.
-I've tried to provide you with examples of important issues in such a way that it's easy to care about the alternatives and easy to see which is the correct answer.
-From there, it's generally also easy to deal with complex cases.
-As a result, the style of the manuscript is informal with many examples and analogies.
 The underlying rationale for the style of the presentation comes from the fact that in order for many of us to build our personal wisdom, we often need conceptual or motivational scaffolding.
 Once our world view is formed we can discard the scaffolding, but it is nevertheless important for the construction.
 I also accept that this manuscript is not perfect.
 I revise it every year.
 I see things to fix every time I read it.
 However, to simplify your task of learning, see this manuscript for what it can do for you, rather than for what it has not yet done.
 The bottom line is that it is critical for you to begin coming to grips with the general forms of the issues presented in this manuscript.
 Sooner or later your career will depend on how successfully you can cope with each problem.
 As we cover the material, consider alternatives to the positions expressed and the relative cost benefit ratios of the various approaches.
 What could be gained?
 What could go wrong?
 I believe that with these techniques you can learn for reasons other than the removal of pain, and that you can be motivated for reasons other than avoiding the repetition of a mistake you once made.

 Plan on reading the manuscript completely through at least twice.
-The manuscript cannot discuss the big picture and the details necessary for you to fully under-stand the fine details of everything at the same time.
-The important details of the big picture can be several chapters after the initial introduction of the big picture.
+The manuscript cannot discuss the big picture and the details necessary for you to fully understand the fine details of everything all at the same time.
+The important details of the big picture can be several chapters after the initial introduction of the big picture or vice versa.
 The second time through you can appreciate the big picture better knowing the fine details.
 Secondly, many issues are more meaningful after you've been exposed to other concepts presented later in the manuscript.
 Unfortunately, the manuscript must cover one issue at a time even though knowledge is much like a net.
 Knowledge works better if each idea is connected to every other node, rather than each idea only being connected to what went before in a single straight line, as it must be written.
 Just as a good symphony or a good pizza or an image in a picture is the simultaneous blending of many elements, wisdom is a perspective gained by correctly understanding how many important ideas fit together.